-In the year the Board reviewed scheme policies and a range of key documents covering the items below captured in the work plan section.
+During the last year the Board reviewed scheme policies and a range of key documents covering the items below captured in the work plan.

 Training

 Each Board member has to be conversant with the details of the Scheme, which translates as having a good working knowledge.
 The Fund has offered a number of training opportunities for Board members where possible.